MchainNetwork/mchain-docs/docs/glossary.md

 ## Delegator
 A person who delegates their tokens to a validator to participate in the consensus protocol.

+## ERC20
+A token standard on the Ethereum blockchain, enabling the creation of fungible tokens.

 ## Full Node
 A server that hosts a complete copy of the blockchain data.